 (Ed.
-Note: Originally published last February, a good baseball yarn for those who like war stories and baseball beyond the fact of the score, balls and strikes, and safes and outs.
+Note: Originally published in February of 2016, a good baseball yarn for those who like war stories and baseball beyond the fact of the score, balls and strikes, and safes and outs.
 Here’s one of the best from my days as a minor league umpire in the Southern League, 37 years ago.)

 “I’ve been watching since I noticed you earlier today, and I wondered if you might be Sonny Fulks?”

 Now it takes you by surprise when a total stranger in a distant city recognizes you like that.
 Absolutely, a guy that I’d never laid eyes on before.

 “I know you don’t remember me,” he offered.

 “You do have the advantage,” I assured.
 “Have we met?”

 “Met?” he countered.
 “We worked together back in Knoxville in the old Southern League, umpiring minor league baseball.”

 Now he really had me.
 My mind raced, knowing that he wasn’t one of my principle partners during my two-year stint in Double-A baseball.